 The refinement of the model’s interior should also be lifted to the new level and the model would employ the brand’s newest entertainment and safety technologies including active crash avoidance systems.
 The reports again claim a limited range of trim options for the new Element.

 2020 Honda Element: Powertrains

-The new Element might also get a 1.5-liter turbo-4 engine combined with CVT.
+The new 2020 Honda Element might also get a 1.5-liter turbo-4 engine combined with CVT.
 The previous version was powered by the 2.4-liter four-cylinder engine paired with the five-speed automatic transmission.
 The system produced 166 horsepower and torque of 161 pound-feet.
-Honda offered both front-wheel drive while the all-wheel drive was also available on all versions.
+Honda offered both front-wheel drives while the all-wheel-drive was also available on all versions.

 2020 Honda Element: Release, Price